e34rrsff/PyCyPa-Automator/README.md

 | .../tests/			| Use this directory for testing your solutions with Python.

 ### Helpful Python notes
+> A __main__.py allows the directory the file is in to be imported as if it were a Python script file
 > An \_\_init\_\_.py file makes sure that Python scripts within the same directory are available to scripts from above that directory.
 It can simply be left empty.